open-source-tabletop/scraplands/scraplands-showdown.md

 #### Action: Advance

-When you perform an Advance action you follow the same rules as a normal move action.
-However the distance and number of pivots your are permitted depends on how hard you want to push your car by adding boosts.
-A boost adds either 4 inches or a 45 degree pivot to your allowed movement in your advance action, however you must always move at least 1 inch between pivots and must move forward.
+When you perform an Advance action you first determine how far you will travel based on how hard you wish to push your car by performing 1 to 3 boosts.
+For each boost you must roll a d6, adding the value to your total

-You may add up to 4 boosts in an advance action and declare how many you will do before moving.
-For each boost after the first you are required to take a control check.

 #### Action: Coasting